Our Purpose

 Organise

-fun cultural and social events for FANS members, and hosts an annual French Market to share the French language and cultures with the broader community.
+fun cultural and social events for FANS members, and host an annual French Market to share the French language and cultures with the broader community.

 Manage and fund